baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 ) AS subquery
 ```

-1. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+**3 - Is there any relationship between the number of pizzas and how long the order takes to prepare?**

 ```sql
 SELECT pizza_count,